synpoox/pd2-reawakening-launcher/README.md

 # PD2 Reawakening Launcher

+### This launcher is now deprecated and will no longer be receiving updates.
+### Please use the new launcher at https://github.com/synpoox/pd2-ra-launcher

 This project serves as the launcher for [PD2 Reawakening](https://github.com/synpoox/pd2-reawakening), a mod of [Project Diablo 2](https://projectdiablo2.com/).

 ## Prerequisites